-Emily Valentine had a problem at her hotel chain in Cal ifornia.
+Kelly Valera had a problem at her hotel chain in California.
 Her overnight guests were tired, and angry.
 Located too close to the nearby roadways and train tracks, she struggled to find the right price point to make ends meet, but also keep customer’s expectations in line.
 When they awoke in the middle of the night (sometimes more than once), the noise issue could no longer be ignored.

-With each of her windows measuring in at about 80” wide and 110” tall, she needed a custom solution that would fit the windows, but not disrupt the room design.
+Each of her windows measured in at about 80” wide and 110” tall, so she needed a custom solution that would fit the windows, but not disrupt the room design.
 With Residential Acoustics, she found a custom manufacturer that could suit her needs.While researching options, she realized that there was not a one-size-fits-all solution on the market.
-With over 200 rooms in the hotel, replacing each of the sliding glass doors with triple-pane acoustic glass was not feasible – it was quoted in the high-six figures.
+With over 200 rooms in the hotel, replacing each of the sliding glass doors with triple-pane acoustic glass was not feasible due to how much it would cost.
 However, going on without a solution wasn’t an option either.
 That’s when she turned her attention to the growing acoustical solution of soundproofing curtains.

 The most common noise complaints for hotel guests come from nearby roadways and traffic (including foot traffic in urban environments) as well as noise generated by other guests.
 While many of these elements are outside of management’s control, there are a number of feasible approaches: